JolanDUBOIS/ecmwf-utils/README.md

 ## Storage layout

-By default the output folder is determined by the `OUTPUT_FOLDER_PATH` environment variable or a project default.
+By default the output folder is determined by the `LANDING_FOLDER_PATH` environment variable or a project default.
 The layout created by `StorageManager` is:

 ```
 <output_folder>/